l-aldarondo/Sports-Predictions/README.md

 <sub> Fig. 1.7 Decision Tree schema.
 Credit Google machine Learning Dictionary

 ### Random Forest

 Random Forest is perhaps the most popular classification algorithm, capable of both classification and regression and can accurately classify large volumes of data.
 The name “Random Forest” is derived from the fact that it is an ensemble of decision trees in which each decision tree is trained with a specific random noise, such as bagging.

 While individual trees might be “weak learners,” the principle of Random Forest is that together they can comprise a single “strong learner.”

 #### Limitations

 * Complexity: Random Forest creates a lot of trees (unlike only one tree in case of decision tree) and combines their outputs.
-By default, it creates 100 trees in Python sklearn library.
+By default, it creates 100 trees in the Python sklearn library.
 To do so, this algorithm requires much more computational power and resources.
-On the other hand decision tree is simple and does not require so much computational resources.
+On the other hand, the decision tree is simple and does not require so much computational resources.

-* Longer Training Period: Random Forest require much more time to train as compared to decision trees as it generates a lot of trees (instead of one tree in case of decision tree) and makes decision on most votes.
+* Longer Training Period: Random Forest requires much more time to train as compared to decision trees as it generates a lot of trees (instead of one tree in case of decision tree) and makes decisions on most votes.

 #### Benefits

 * Are robust against overfitting as all those weak learners are trained on different pieces of the data.

 * Can be used to rank the importance of input variables in a natural way.

 * Can handle thousands of input variables without variable deletion.

 * Are robust to outliers and nonlinear data.

 * Run efficiently on large datasets.

 ![Random_Forest](./Images/Random_Forest_schema.png)